-REVENUE PROJECTION AND ASSUMPTIONS USED: The General Fund major revenue categories are summarized on page 1 of the Attachment.
+REVENUE PROJECTION AND ASSUMPTIONS USED:

+The General Fund major revenue categories are summarized on page 1 of the Exhibit.
 The City derives a significant portion of its General Fund revenues from economically sensitive sources such as property taxes, sales taxes (1% Bradley-Burns), and utility users' taxes.
 When one or more of these key revenue sources deviates from projections, funding for future programs and services may be affected.

-As shown in the following graph, General Fund revenues are projected to increase at the rate of 2% a year and including estimated revenues from new development.
-Revenue projections for a 5-year forecast period through 2024 range from \$15.3 to \$18.5 million.
+As shown in the following graph, General Fund revenues are projected to increase at the rate of 2% a year.
+Revenue projections for a 5-year forecast period through 2024 range from \$15 to 16 million.
 The following explains the major revenue assumptions used to estimate General Fund revenues.

-- ➤ Utility User's Tax (UUT) are revenues collected from the consumption of utility services, including (but not limited to) electric, gas, water, sewer, telephone (including cell phone and long distance), sanitation and cable television.
-The City determines the rate of the tax and the use of its revenues.
-Based on the trend and its consumption rate, the City assumed revenue growth of 2% annually. - Sales Tax revenue is projected to increase at an average of 2% a year.
+- Sales Tax revenue is projected to increase at an average of 2% a year.
 Total Sales Tax revenue is highly concentrated within one major operator.
 Over 80% of the City's sales tax is generated by this one producer.
-Based on the report received from MuniServices, Hercules' sales tax revenue is substantially generated from business and industry sources. - The City is realizing a stable property tax related revenue growth and assumed at 2% annual growth.
-The County Assessor's Office reports an increase in property assessed values of 4.2% compared to the prior year.
+The following chart depicts the source of the City's sales tax revenues by industry group.
+Hercules' sales tax revenue is substantially generated from business and industry sources. - The City is realizing a stable property tax related revenue growth and assumed at 2% annual growth.
 Future growth in assessed values above the State Prop 13 annual 2% cap is limited to property turnover or new development entering the tax roll.